deepchecks/deepchecks/docs/source/user-guide/general/export_save_results.rst

 The serialized JSON can be used to reproduce the run in other Python scopes.
-The full display output can be viewed by using the :func:`deepchecks.utils.json_utils.from_json` function (which calls :meth:`deepchecks.SuiteResult.from_json` for a Suite's result or :meth:`deepchecks.CheckResult.from_json` for a Check's result).
+The full display output can be viewed by using the :func:`deepchecks.utils.json_utils.from_json` function (which calls :meth:`deepchecks.core.SuiteResult.from_json` for a Suite's result or :meth:`deepchecks.core.CheckResult.from_json` for a Check's result).

 .. code-block:: python